Consent under the GDPR

 Posted on 26 Mar 2018

-GDPR is overbearing on so many businesses that even if I believe it is right that we regulate the use of data better, it will no doubt hurt business but also social relations in the short run as everyone adapts to it.
+GDPR is overbearing on so many businesses that even if we believe it is right that we regulate the use of data better, it will no doubt hurt business but also social relations in the short term as everyone adapts to it.
 The key is not to fall foul of the rules.
-The main one in my humble opinion for most of us is how do you email marketing material come the 25th May 2018?
+The main one in my opinion for most of us is how do you email marketing material come the 25th May 2018?

 The new regulation requires that you only rely on affirmative consent that is “freely given, specific, informed and unambiguous”.